ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

         6. The pharmacy at CVS, Walgreens or Walmart
         7. The Periodic Table of Elements - insert table

-    4. The dark cloud and the ghosts likely cohabitate with you in your home.
-When you return home, envision yourself in the cemetary.
-Mediate on the cemetary, focus on the tree and imagine the landscape overlaid in your home.
+    5. The dark cloud and the ghosts likely cohabitate with you in your home.
+If you were able to visit the Drave then meditate on its waters, imagine the river flowing through your home.
+You will feel a sensation as you are meditating, like a rush or a draining feeling.
+Eventually, this will drain the dark cloud from your surroundings, work your way up to 15 minutes and move on to the next step.

+    4. To eliminate the ghosts, envision yourself in the cemetary.
+Focus on the tree and imagine the landscape overlaid in your home.
 Its holy ground, the only holy ground we know of that is common to everyone.
 You are opening a portal to the cemetary just by thinking about it.

-    5. Step 4 is difficult and time-consuming but its worth it.
+The effect on ghosts should be instantaneous, try it for 15 minutes.

+    6. If you weren't able to visit the Drave, you can still meditate on the cemetary to destory the dark cloud.
 After meditating on the cemetary momentarily, the ghosts will be gone.
-You may find that it is quieter, but any beings left are deities.
+You may find that it is quieter, and any beings left are deities.
 These are the people you want on your team.
-To defeat the dark cloud, you will have to work your way up to meditating on the cemetary from minutes, to hours.
+To defeat the dark cloud, you will have to work together and train together, working your way up to meditating on the cemetary from minutes, to hours.
 This is much easier if you can build a team to meditate together.
+Pace yourself and take breaks.

-    6. In addition to the dark cloud and ghosts, we've ran into what we call "Spheres" -- small balls of painful energy between the size of a marble and a golf ball.
+    7. In addition to the dark cloud and ghosts, we've ran into what we call "Spheres" -- small balls of painful energy between the size of a marble and a golf ball.
 To our knowledge these are sentient life forms, they tend to hang out in your human's head and cause headaches.
 The good news is all you have to do is touch them, and they "pop".
 Reach into your human's head and try to grab them, they will move around suddenly, and even travel into your human's body.
 This makes them fun to "catch", and it only takes a few minutes before they are gone for good.

-    6. Thats it!
+    8. Thats it!
 A bunch of ghosts cheated judgement, the dark cloud came from who knows where, these sphere type beings are painful and irritating, and the deities are all starving for nourishment.
 Take care of yourself, pop the spheres and meditate on the Drave where posible, cemetaries otherwise.

-# To Humans and Otherwise
-This ENTIRE book is instructions for your spirit team, written in an order to eliminate problems the most efficiently.
-You don't have to do anything but read it to them.
-This book is designed to connect with the deities on your spirit team, help them eliminate the interlopers, help them help themselves and help them help YOU.
-If you are feeling troubled read on for relief.

-As for spiritual folk, I realize that not all of you can travel to far off places, the next section on the Drava River is dedicated to those who can.
-Where they go, the dark cloud follows, and I'm sending them to a beautiful river that absorbs dark clouds.
-So they may take YOUR troubles with them to Europe, and leave them there.

-This will help you peripherally and the rest of this manual is useful to all of your kind.

 # Round 1: The Drave & the Dark Cloud
 A dark cloud is not only hanging over your head, it is a sentient spiritual species.
 We gotta get rid of it and get you guys and gals feeling better.